Follow these tips to use guest posting for building your brand’s online profile

 What is a guest post and why use it?

-As mentioned before, guest posting is contributing to a person’s blog in order to build relationships, exposure, authority, and links.
-It is a great way to establish a relationship with the blogger who plans to host your post.
-Additionally, a guest post can help you gain a bigger audience for additional exposure, and establish authority within both your audience and theirs.
-Ultimately, bloggers are interested in publishing high-quality content on their blogs so that they can attract new readers in addition to retaining their current ones.
-This makes guest posting a win-win situation for both website owners and bloggers because they both want to rank higher in search engines and attract more readers.
+Guest posting is writing content for a person’s blog to build relationships, exposure, authority, and links.
+It is a great way to establish a relationship with the blogger who hosts your post.
+A guest post can help you gain a bigger audience for additional exposure, and establish authority within your audience and theirs.
+Ultimately, bloggers are interested in publishing high-quality content that can attract new readers and retain their current ones.
+This makes guest posting a win-win situation for website owners and bloggers because they want to rank higher in search engines and attract more readers.

 Creating a guest post strategy for startups

 The first thing you need to do is find a blog that will host you.
-The best way to do that is by running a Google search – simply type in common topics in your industry and see what turns up.
-It is important that you have created high-quality work when you are looking for blogs to post to.
-If you already have social proof that you are a credible authority in the industry, then other blogs will be excited to partner with you and share your content.
+The best way to do that is by running a Google search – type in common topics in your industry and see what turns up.
+Create high-quality work when you are looking for blogs to post to.
+If you already have social proof as a credible authority in the industry, other blogs will be excited to partner with you and share your content.

-Once you have found the blogs you want to write for, you just need to start sending email pitches to each one.
-You need to have some familiarity with the site that you are pitching to.
-Take time to understand their writing style, who their audience is, and the topics that they have already covered.
+Once you have found the blogs you want to write for, start sending email pitches to each one.
+You need to be familiar with the site that you are pitching to.
+Take time to understand their writing style, target audience, and the topics they cover.
 You will have a greater chance of success if the blogger has some idea of who you are.

-When you start writing the actual blog post, you need to choose something that you are qualified to write about.
-That does not necessarily mean that you have to be an expert on the topic.
-However, you need some prior knowledge on the topic, at the very least.
+When writing the blog post, choose a topic you understand well.
+That does not necessarily mean you must be an expert.
+However, you need some prior knowledge of it at the very least.

-Some other ways that you can effectively implement guesting posting to get the proper benefits include:
+Some other ways that you can effectively implement guest posting to get the proper benefits include:

-- Considering websites that publish your competitor’s guest posts
+• Considering blogs that publish your competitor’s guest posts

 Trying guest posting services

 As a startup, there are many things that you need to think about and guest posting may not be the biggest priority at the time.
-That is why guest posting services were created, they handle those things for you so that you don’t have to go through finding relevant blogs, submitting proposals, or creating content when you need to focus on other things.
-All you have to do is pay and make sure that everything is going smoothly.
-You definitely need to find a service that is reliable because poor-quality links can negatively impact your website because of the penalties that search engines may impose.
+That is why guest posting services were created.
+They handle finding relevant blogs, submitting proposals, or creating content for you so you can focus on other things.
+All you have to do is pay and ensure that everything is going smoothly.
+Find a reliable service because poor-quality links can negatively impact your website because of the penalties that search engines may impose.

 Targeting websites with a high domain authority

-It is definitely more effective to choose websites that already have a high domain authority because they already have a decent amount of followers who read their blogs.
-They already have an established brand in their niche, so if you manage to post content that links to your site, the readers from that blog would most likely be able to discover your site.
+It is more effective to guest-blog websites with a high domain authority because they already have followers who read their blogs.
+They already have an established brand in their niche.
+If you post content that links to your site, the readers from that blog will most likely be able to discover your site.

 Creating high-quality content

 Quality content is the foundation of successful guest posting.
-Most websites have pretty high standards when it comes to the content they choose to post on their blogs.
-They already have quite a good reputation and they definitely want to maintain it.
-When it comes to writing, you need to think of something exciting and unique and try and write something that can give you long-term benefits.
-Something to remember is that redundant topics have a very high chance of getting rejected.
+Most websites have pretty high standards for the content they post on their blogs.
+They already have quite a good reputation and they want to maintain it.
+When writing, think of something exciting and unique that offers long-term benefits.
+Remember that redundant topics have a very high chance of getting rejected.

 Consider websites that have published your competitor’s guest posts

-To figure out who your competitors are and if they are using guest posting strategies, you should research where they are posting their content.
+Research your competitors’ guest-posting strategies, and where they post their content.
 You have a high chance of getting your content published because they have already accepted content from your competitors.

 Track your results

-Once your guest post goes live, that is just the start.
-It is important to gather data after the posting and track the results after your content is published.
-You need to figure out how much and what kind of traffic was brought to your site.
-You should also keep track of social shares and conversations and this information can help you determine what websites you can work with again in the future.
+Your guest post going live is just the start.
+Gather data after the posting and track the results after your content is published.
+Figure out how much and what kind of traffic was brought to your site.
+You should also keep track of social shares and conversations.
+This information can help you determine what websites you can work with again.

 Spend some time in the comments section

-Rather than moving on to your next target website and forgetting about the content that you’ve already published, you should check into previous guest posts from time to time to see if any readers made comments or asked questions.
+Rather than moving on to your next target website and forgetting about the content you’ve already published, revisit previous guest posts often to see if any readers made comments or asked questions.
 Take time to respond to the comments.
-With time, this will add to your authority as the creator of the post.
+With time, this will add to your authority as the author.
 You can also establish yourself as the go-to person for readers to gain more insight.

 Guest posting costs and ROI

-When it comes to startups and companies, ROI (Return of Investment) is one of the most common metrics used to evaluate success.
+ROI (Return on Investment) is one of the most common metrics in evaluating startup success.
 Guest posting as a technique can be hard to quantify, but there are five ways that you can get value from guest posts.
-You have to balance the benefits you get with the investment you put in and make sure you’re getting a good ROI.
+You must balance the benefits you get with the investment to ensure a good ROI.

 Initial Investment

 While this depends on the guest post, the initial investment may not be very high.
 The important thing that you do need to invest in is the time to find guest post opportunities.
-The time investment will vary from post to post because sometimes you will have to do your own research.
-At other times, people might just send you offers in your email, or you might meet someone at a conference who offers you a chance to write for them.
+The time investment will vary from post to post because sometimes you do your research.
+People might send you offers in your email, or you might meet someone at a conference who offers you a chance to write for them.
 An important thing to remember is that the more you write for one site, the further you can stretch the investment.

 You also need to understand the initial monetary investment.
-When you begin, you might be paying for guest blogging tools, getting access to lists of sites that accept guest posts, etc. You might also be paying a writer to write your guest posts for you and in that case, you will have a defined monetary cost per guest post that doesn’t change.
-These factors can be tricky to compare for your ROI, but it is something that definitely needs to be measured.
+When you begin, you might be paying for guest blogging tools, access to lists of sites that accept guest posts, etc. You might also be paying a writer to write your guest posts for you and in that case, you will have a defined monetary cost per guest post that doesn’t change.
+These factors can be tricky to compare for your ROI but are worth measuring.

 Potential Returns